HEaslea/SDE_Notes/UNDERSTAND_THE_MACHINE/Binary Arithmetic and Bit Operations.md

 	<< do something if Date1 > Date2 >>
 endif;
 ```
 Had we kept the different date fields in separate variables or organized the fields differently, you wouldn't have been able to compare `Date1` and `Date2` in such a straightforward way.
-WoW, that is really fucking cool.
+WoW, that is really cool.

 Some C : packed data: